-A simple, quick and fail-proof way to serve lobster; broiled with garlic, butter and seasoning.
-The less pricey small tails are easier to handle and broil in just a few minutes.
+Broiled with garlic, butter and seasoning, the less pricey small tails are easier to handle and cook in just a few minutes.

 If you’re a lobster fan like me, I am sure you’d eat it more often but it’s not readily available for us that don’t live on the coast or in large urban centres.
 And then there’s the cost, that makes it even more restrictive for some of us.
 But it wasn’t always like that.